majuss/easybox904/README.md

 # Prerequisites:
 - EasyBox 904 xDSL
-- computer with a Linux distribution (a Raspberry Pi is fine)
+- computer (with a Linux distribution, a Raspberry Pi is fine or a Live Linux on a thumb drive: https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows)
 - LAN cables
 - FAT32 USB stick
 - working internet connection